|Style||Partially Escorted & Guided

 Optional Excursion: Old Quarter Cyclo Tour & Water Puppets Show, $50.
 Your afternoon optional excursion offers you the chance to explore Hanoi on an hour long tour by cyclo, a chauffeur-pedaled three-wheeled carriage, through the city's Old Quarter known as the 36 Streets.
 This bustling area of narrow streets and lanes is home to literally thousands of small businesses and shopkeepers.
 There's no doubt that this is an entrepreneurial people and you'll see the evidence as you wind your way slowly through the quarter.
 There are tiny restaurants, with single burner kitchens set out on the sidewalk, kiosks for shoes, hats, suitcases, clothing and food, and many women carrying herbs and vegetables in flat baskets suspended from each end of a bamboo pole which is carried perfectly balanced on one shoulder.
 You find plenty of photo opportunities all around you, so have your camera ready.
 After your tour, you'll continue to the theater where you'll enjoy an ancient form of Vietnamese entertainment known as Mua Roi Nuoc, or Water Puppets, a wonderful performance art form well loved by locals and tourists alike.
-Puppeteers control their puppets using long bamboo rods and string mechanisms hidden beneath the water's surface to depict scenes from rural life and national history. ($50 per person, minimum 3 passengers to operate)
+Puppeteers control their puppets using long bamboo rods and string mechanisms hidden beneath the water's surface to depict scenes from rural life and national history.
+(Minimum 3 passengers to operate.)

 Day 10: Depart Vietnam/Arrive USA.
-Enjoy a leisurely breakfast.
-Later today, transfer to the airport to check in for your return flight to the USA.
+Today, transfer to the airport to check in for your return flight to the USA, via Taipei, Taiwan.
 If your schedule permits, take advantage of an optional extension to Bangkok, Thailand!
 Breakfast provided.

 Why not take advantage of your already included international airfare and add three days in exotic Bangkok, bustling capital of Thailand?
 Your extension includes airfare from Hanoi to Bangkok, three nights at a deluxe hotel, full buffet breakfast daily, and all group transfers!